willfolsom/pokechrome/README.md

 ### Encounter Pokemon in Tall Grass (aka The Internet)

-As you navigate to different tabs, the Pokedex will identify a Pokemon from the original generation associated with the current tab you are viewing, as it would during a random Pokemon encounter in tall grass.
-It will then update the extension icon, and can display the Pokedex information, as well as a search bar for other Pokemon.<br/>
+As you switch tabs, the Pokedex will identify a Pokemon (from the original generation) associated with the tab you are viewing, as it would during a random Pokemon encounter in tall grass.
+It will then update the extension icon, and can display the Pokedex information, as well as a search bar for other Pokemon.
+Every website is unique, but repeatable.<br/>

 ![Demo](public/demo.gif)

-(These gifs slowed down the process, but the process is faster and responsive.)
+(These gifs seemed to slow down the process, but its faster.)

 ![Rapid Demo](public/rapid-demo.gif)